 I’m loving the newest addition to our indoor gardens: windowsill succulents.
 On an innocent trip to Lowe’s to look at self-watering pots, we were distracted by a cute little potted arrangement of four succulents.
 Then D, ever the green-thumb, said, “We can do this better – let’s plant them ourselves.”
 We knew the succulents would be great in our rather-wide windowsills, and when we couldn’t find a suitable planter, we had just the solution: our shipping pallets.

-Our love of gardening (indoors and out) is well-documented on this site (here, here, and here), and we also happen to have a bunch of shipping pallets lying around (for a DIY table project).
+We also happen to have a bunch of shipping pallets lying around for a DIY table project.
 The already-sanded wood we’ve harvested from the pallets made the perfect containers for our windowsill garden.

-Once the boxes were built, Daniel lined them with plastic (cut from a potting soil bag) and filled them with a mixture of potting soil and perlite.
+Once the boxes were built, D lined them with plastic (cut from a potting soil bag) and filled them with a mixture of potting soil and perlite.

 Once the succulents were settled, we trimmed the edges of the plastic just below the soil line and gave the plants a good soaking via spray bottle.

 We built three boxes, one for each window in the bedroom.
 D had yet another idea: locally harvested rocks to top the soil.
 So we trekked into the woods, and we (and by we I mean he) gathered pebbles from a little creek.
 The pebbles were just the right finishing touch.